 The Killeen-Fort Hood Regional Airport (K-FHRA), located along SH 201, opened in August of 2004.
 Prior to September 11, 2001, Killeen had outgrown facilities at their municipal airport, Skylark Field.
 Local support for a new airport was received from 17 different communities within the KTMPO region.
-More than 60 parcels of land, as well as Fort Hood property, were less than a year.
+More than 60 parcels of land, as well as Fort Hood property, were needed for five miles of roadway (SH 201) that would service the new facility.
+City officials worked with the US Army and formed a Management Board Joint (JMB).
+Through the efforts of the Joint Management Board, Federal Highway Administration and the Texas Department of Transportation, all right of way requirements for the State Highway 201 roadway were obtained in less than a year.
 State Highway 201 construction is complete and servicing Texas A&M - Central Texas as well as the K-FHRA.

 K-FHRA is an enterprise fund commercial-service airport, owned by the City of Killeen.
-AviationPros.com touts the Killeen-Fort Hood Regional Airport as a successful "Joint-Use" project.
-The Joint provides rescue and firefighting services for civilian aircra in exchange for firefighting services by the city for selected military housing.
+Aviation Pros.com touts the Killeen-Fort Hood Regional Airport as a successful "Joint-Use" project.
+The Joint Management Board created a series of Joint Operating Plans.

-Management Board created a series of Joint Operating Plans.
 As a result, in exchange for land use, the city is responsible for runway maintenance and landscape maintenance.
-The US Army
+The US Army provides rescue and firefighting services for civilian aircraft in exchange for firefighting services by the city for selected military housing.